As one of the most competitive international aviation markets, you have a plethora of options to fly between the East Coast of the US and Europe.

 Redeeming Qantas Points for AA flights is slightly cheaper as AA is a preferred partner of Qantas

-Compare this to the 54,000 points it costs to fly the A380 between Melbourne/Brisbane and Auckland, which is at maximum a four-hour flight, with the Milan-JFK flight clocking in at nearly nine hours (more than double the Trans-Tasman flights) for less than 2x the price.
+Compare this to the 54,000 points it costs to fly the A380 between Christchurch and Sydney, which is at maximum a four-hour flight, with the Milan-JFK flight clocking in at nearly nine hours (more than double the Trans-Tasman flights) for less than 2x the price.
 This represents great value.

 To the UK, Ireland, Paris, Düsseldorf, Spain: 65,000/96,000 (60,000/90,000 on AA)